CosmicToast/jurl/README.md

 # -> {:body @"..." :error :ok :handle <jurl> :status 200}
 ```

-## Jurl-Native
+## Jurl/Native
-`jurl-native` attempts to implement as much of libcurl's easy API in as direct a manner as possible.
+`jurl/native` attempts to implement as much of libcurl's easy API in as direct a manner as possible.

 In cases of bitmaps and enums (including magic numbers), they are translated as directly as possible from their C forms into keywords.
 For example, `CURLOPT_TCP_FASTOPEN` becomes `:tcp-fastopen`.